aosabook/500lines/blockcode/blockcode.markdown

 ### Toy Changes Can Lead to Real Changes

 Building a small, tightly scoped version of the larger system I work on has been an interesting exercise.
-Sometimes in a large system there are things you want to change, even experimentally, but the changes would affect too many different parts so you don't get around to it.
+Sometimes in a large system there are things you are hesitant to change because they affect too many other things.
 In a tiny, toy version you can experiment freely and learn things which you can then take back to the larger system.
 For me, the larger system is Waterbear and this project has had a huge impact on the way Waterbear is structured.

 #### Small Experiments Make Failure OK